Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-06-choosing-a-tool-for-blogging.md

     └── override.css
 ├── tag
 ├── _config.yml
+├── archive.md
+├── follow.md
 ├── index.md
-├── follow.md
 ```

 ## Conclusions

 Final scare notwithstanding, this was actually quite a fun exercise.
 In an existence increasingly dominated by meetings, it was great to dust off the coding side of my brain and try solve a few problems!

+The most interesting part of this to me is how the act of writing forced me to grapple with the subject matter more deeply.
+There's a version of this story where I Frankenstein some pieces of code together and the site works about the same as it does now.
+But sitting down to explain the blog's evaolution forced me to solidify my thoughts and ultimately meant that I understand the different elements much better than I would have otherwise.

+My secocond big takeaway is to always stick to the assignment brief.
+While the motivation for choosing this path was to explore some new aspects of documentation, I made a mistake in getting too sidetracked by non-essential features.
+It took me a couple of hours to backtrack those changes and make sure the tags and comments worked together.

 The Continuous Integration &#8308; aspect of building Github Pages is really interesting, and I've only just scratched the surface.
 Definitely something I will keep building on beyond this assignment!

 ## Footnotes

-&#185; Github is a popular code sharing and collaboration service owned by Mircosoft (Lardinois and Lunden 2018).
+&#185; Github is a popular code sharing and collaboration service owned by Microsoft (Lardinois and Lunden 2018).

 &#178; Markdown is a text-to-HTML conversion tool for web writers.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions (Gruber 2004).